Configuring PyCharm to Work on the VM

 After clicking OK, PyCharm downloads the VM template.
 Thus, the virtual box is created and added it to the environment.

-First, choose folder, if required.
-Note that you have this choice if there are several projects opened in the same window:
+Choose the folder, if required.
+Note that you have this choice if there are several projects opened in the same window.
+Choose the Vagrant box you are going to initialize.

 Vagrantfile is created, and you can view and change it as required: